openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

    :linenos:

     enum StringEnum {a = "a", b = "b", c = "c"}
-    let se: StringEnum = StringEnum.a
+    let string_enum: StringEnum = StringEnum.a
-    let s: string = se // n will get the value of "a"
+    let a_string: string = string_enum // a_string will get the value of "a"

 |